-We obtained outpatient data from theNAMCSand the NHAMCS for outpatient departments (NHAMCS-OPD).
-Operated by the National Center for Health Statistics, the NAMCS is a national survey examining visits to physicians' offices.
-The NAMCS samples geographic areas, physicians within these areas, and patient visits within practices in order to produce nationally representative samples annually.[11]The NHAMCS is a national probability sample characterizing ED (NHAMCS-ED) and outpatient clinic (NHAMCS-OPD) visits at hospitals across the US.ENREF_2 Using a four-stage probability design, NHAMCS-ED samples geographically defined areas, hospitals within these areas, emergency service areas within the EDs of the hospitals, and patient visits to the emergency services areas.[12]ENREF_7_ENREF_8 NHAMCS-OPD uses a similar design, sampling geographic areas, hospitals within these areas, clinics within outpatient departments, and visits to the clinics.[12]
+We obtained outpatient data from the NAMCS and the NHAMCS for outpatient departments (NHAMCS-OPD).
+Operated by the National Center for Health Statistics (NCHS), the NAMCS is a national survey examining visits to physicians' offices.
+The NAMCS samples geographic areas, physicians within these areas, and patient visits within practices to produce nationally representative samples annually [11].
+The NHAMCS is a national probability sample characterizing ED (NHAMCS-ED) and outpatient clinic (NHAMCS-OPD) visits at hospitals across the United States.
+Using a 4-stage probability design, NHAMCS-ED samples geographically defined areas, hospitals within these areas, emergency service areas within the EDs of the hospitals, and patient visits to the emergency services areas [12].
+NHAMCS-OPD uses a similar design, sampling geographic areas, hospitals within these areas, clinics within outpatient departments, and visits to the clinics [12].

-For an assigned four-week period, NAMCS and NHAMCS systematically select all patients from selected facilities.
-The National Center for Health Statistics (NCHS) works with each hospital and clinic to abstract clinical data from selected charts.
-For this study, we used NAMCS and NHAMCS public-use data for the ten-year period 2001-2010.
-Visits were classified as outpatient if presenting to a physician's office or outpatient clinic (NAMCS or NHAMCS-OPD), consistent with prior efforts utilizing these data sources.[13]
-We obtained inpatient data from the Nationwide Inpatient Sample (NIS), Healthcare Cost and Utilization Project, Agency for Healthcare Research and Quality.
-NIS is a comprehensive database of sampled inpatient hospital stays from across the US.
-The 2010 NIS includes 1,051 hospitals in 45 states, which comprise over 96% of the US population.[14]
-Each year, data is collected on approximately 8 million inpatient hospital stays.[14]
+For an assigned 4-week period, NAMCS and NHAMCS systematically select all patients from selected facilities.
+The NCHS works with each hospital and clinic to abstract clinical data from selected charts.
+For this study, we used NAMCS and NHAMCS public-use data for the 10-year period 2001-2010.
+Visits were classified as outpatient if presenting to a physician's office or outpatient clinic (NAMCS or NHAMCS-OPD), consistent with prior efforts utilizing these data sources [13].

+We obtained inpatient data from the NIS, Healthcare Cost and Utilization Project, Agency for Healthcare Research and Quality.
+The NIS is a comprehensive database of sampled inpatient hospital stays from across the United States.
+The 2010 NIS includes 1051 hospitals in 45 states, which cover >96% of the US population [14].
+Each year, data are collected on approximately 8 million inpatient hospital stays [14].